NeuralSight/NeuralSight-Company-Charter/README.md

 Neural Labs Africa is an innovative medical technology company screening Medical Images for Radiologists & Hospitals in real-time to identify diseases such as Pneumonia and Tuberculosis.
 [Read the Documentation Online](https://neuralsight.github.io/NeuralSight_Docs/)

-## what is in This Repository?
+## What is in This Repository?
-This repository contains Neural Labs Africa Company Chater.
+This repository contains Neural Labs Africa Company Chater, Contributor Policies and Guidelines.

 ### Table of contents:
 * Vision